This home is

 What your guests will love about your neighborhood

-The district 'Geitenkamp' is situated on the highest point of Arnhem (80 m) and has a typical structure and a very special architecture.
-It is build as a so called 'gardenvillage' and has hereby many diverent heights.
+My home is situaties in the district 'Geitenkamp', on the highest point of Arnhem (80 m) and has a typical structure and a very special architecture.
+It is build as a so called 'gardenvillage' (1920-1930) and has hereby many different heights.
 The Geitenkamp is a caracteristic ‘workersdistrict’ with a village-like caracter.
 The Geitenkamp is being called the most ‘Arnhemly’ district.
 Many different cultures live by each other.
 The services are a neighborhood shoppingcentre (Marktplein), some local shops spread around, schools and social-culturel buildings.
-The distrect is easily accesible by public transport.
+The district is easily accesible by public transport.

 Arnhem had a medieval centre, a historic church with Disney gargoyles (!) and a elevator made of glass to the top of the churchtower.
 One of the three bridges is the one from the movie "A brigde too far", known for the Battle of Arnhem in WOII.